 Adult Day Training Program:

 - Ratio’s and Environments: Clients are assessed by our experienced staff, and placed in a group that best fits their current developmental level and abilities.
 We serve a wide variety of individuals, varying from those who are already quite independent, to those who require a greater degree of involvement.
-Individuals are placed in groups with ratios of 1 staff member to 3 clients, 1 to 5, or 1 to 10.
+Individuals are placed in groups with ratios of 1 staff member to 1, 3, 5, and/or 10 individuals.

 - Individualized Care: We develop an individualized Implementation Plan (IP) for every person who comes to us for services.
 This plan will be developed under the direction of the recipient, reflecting his/her goals and objectives as they relate to daily living, adaptive skills, social skills, and employment.
 This plan enables our staff to develop experiences and opportunities that will be meaningful to the recipient, while providing an appropriate level of variation and interest.